h5md/h5md/draft.rst

           +-- (unit)

 * The ``step`` dataset has dimensions ``[variable]`` and contains the time steps at which the corresponding data were sampled.
-It is of integer datatype to allow exact temporal matching of data from one data group to another within the same file.
+It is of integer data type to allow exact temporal matching of data from one data group to another within the same file.